MTRESS/MTRESS/.gitlab/issue_templates/bug.md

 - [ ] I have read and understand the guidelines for contributions

-- [ ] This report is made in strict agreement with the project's license and intellectual property rights
+- [ ] This bug report is made in strict agreement with the project's license and intellectual property rights

 - [ ] The problem is not addressed in the documentation nor in the tutorials